 If you live in an area that doesn’t receive much rain, set up a soaker hose or drip irrigation to maintain soil moisture.

 Harvesting heirloom tomatoes is a little trickier than their counterparts.
 You need to immediately store them, can or freeze because they won’t last long without proper storage.
 Canning is likely your best option since tomato plants produce so much in such a short amount of time.
+A great use for heirloom tomatoes is to can your own spaghetti sauce.

 More Gardening Tips: